God in Three Persons (album)

-God in Three Persons is a rock opera/concept album by American art rock group The Residents, released in 1988.
+God in Three Persons is a rock opera and concept album by American art rock group the Residents, released in 1988.
 It is about a man—arbitrarily named 'Mr. X'—who befriends two conjoined twins.
 The songs are all sung in a rhythmic spoken word fashion, similar to talking blues.
 The entire lyrical content of the album is written in trochaic octameter, a rare poetic meter most famously used in Edgar Allan Poe's poem "The Raven".
-A central motif of the album is the organ riff from "Double Shot (Of My Baby's Love)" by 1960s frat rock band The Swingin' Medallions.
+A central motif of the album is the organ riff from "Double Shot (Of My Baby's Love)" by 1960s frat rock band the Swingin' Medallions.
 A companion soundtrack album, featuring most of the instrumental backing tracks, was also released.

 God in Three Persons received a 5-star rating from AllMusic.

 Storyline

 The album is the story of a Colonel Tom Parker-type character called Mr. X, who finds a pair of conjoined twins who have miraculous healing powers.
 He convinces them to let him manage their careers, touring them as holy healers and conducting services during which they cure the masses.
 Mr. X begins to lust after the "female" twin, then realizes that the twins' sexes are fluid rather than fixed.
 When he discovers that the twins are far more worldly than he had believed, and therefore less under his control, he plots a vicious rape in which he severs the connection between the two, splitting them forever.
 In the denouement, he realizes that his feelings for the twins were not being imposed on him by the twins, but came from within himself.

 The story is narrated in the first person by Mr. X. He is accompanied throughout by instrumental music and sung commentary by Laurie Amat, who acts as a "Greek Chorus" (and sings the opening credits on the first track).